-Pius Library has four study rooms (402, 406, 501, 502) that are formal classrooms scheduled by the Registrar that may not be reserved.
-The rooms may be used on a first come, first served basis, if available.
-Please be advised, you may be asked to vacate the room for a scheduled event.
-Scheduled events, that can change daily, can be viewed on the online calendar 25Live.
+Pius Library has three study rooms (406, 501, 502) that are formal classrooms scheduled by the registrar that may not be reserved.
+The rooms may be used on a first-come, first-served basis, if available.
+Please be advised that you may be asked to vacate the room for a scheduled event.
+Scheduled events, which may change daily, can be viewed on the online calendar 25Live.
 From the 25Live homepage, click on the blue "Locations" tab and type "Pius" in the search box.

 - Fall only large locker: $30

 - Failure to clean out locker after expiration: $10